flexera-public/policy_templates/compliance/azure/azure_untagged_vms/README.md

 - *Allow/Deny Subscriptions List* - A list of allowed or denied Subscription IDs/names.
 If empty, no filtering will occur and recommendations will be produced for all subscriptions.
 - *Allow/Deny Regions* - Whether to treat Allow/Deny Regions List parameter as allow or deny list.
 Has no effect if Allow/Deny Regions List is left empty.
 - *Allow/Deny Regions List* - Filter results by region, either only allowing this list or denying it depending on how the above parameter is set.
 Leave blank to consider all the regions.
-- *Tags (Key:Value)* - Cloud native tags to find resources with missing tags.
-Use Key:Value format for specific tag key/value pairs, and Key:\* format to match any resource missing a particular key, regardless of value.
-Examples: env:production, department:\*
+- *Tags* - The policy will report resources missing the specified tags.
+The following formats are supported:
+  - `Key` - Find all resources missing the specified tag key.
+  - `Key==Value` - Find all resources missing the specified tag key:value pair.
+  - `Key!=Value` - Find all resources that have the specified tag key:value pair.
+  - `Key=~/Regex/` - Find all resources where the value for the specified key does not match the specified regex string.
+  - `Key!~/Regex/` - Find all resources where the value for the specified key matches the specified regex string.
+- *Any / All* - Whether to report on instances missing any of the specified tags or all of them.
+Only applicable if more than one value is entered in the `Tags` field.
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).
 - *Power Off Type* - Whether to perform a graceful shutdown or a forced shutdown when powering off instances.

 This policy has the following input parameters required when adding tags to resources from a raised incident:

-- *Add Tags (Key:Value)* - Cloud native tags to add to resources with missing tags.
-Use Key:Value format.
-Examples: env:production, team:finance
+- *Add Tags (Key=Value)* - Cloud native tags to add to resources with missing tags.
+Use Key=Value format.
+Examples: env=production, team=finance

 ## Policy Actions